-The strategy's vision is for '... a healthy, green and resilient city…where a diversity of water sources is available so that the right quality of water is available when and where it is required…contributing to healthier waterways and open spaces for greater community wellbeing'.
+The Strategy’s vision is “…a healthy, green and resilient city…where a diversity of water sources are available so that the right quality of water is available when and where required…contributing to healthier waterways and open spaces for greater community well-being.”

-- Removing pollutants contaminating our stormwater before it enters our waterways and Port Phillip Bay.
+- Remove pollutants from our stormwater before it enters our waterways and Port Phillip Bay.

-- Supporting local flood management activities to better protect properties from flooding while also protecting the environment, amenity and function of Council assets.
+- Support our flood mitigating activities to better protect properties from flooding while also protecting the environment, amenity and function of Council assets.

 Projects and initiatives